We all have been degraded. We all will be the greatest. - The Maine

 Once the charges had been amended, the boys, along with her father, had taken turns taking her to see the listening doctor, a man who worked with those suffering from mental anguish ranging from melodramatic to histrionic to horribly frenetic.

-As her breathing steadied, Clove picked up the last of the pieces of glass, sorted them, dipping them into a variety of paints for ready use.
+As her breathing steadied, Clove picked up the last of the pieces of glass, sorted them, then dipped them into a variety of paints for ready use.
 Cato would love his gift.
 A dedication to their twenty years.
 Twenty years and he still made her heart race, her lips curve, and her eyes glimmer.

 She went into the kitchen, steaming a kettle of water over the stove, and cleaning her brushes.